+Moved by Betcher, seconded by Corrieri, to remove the consanguinity clause.
 Voting aye: Betcher, Corrieri, Martin.
 Voting nay: Beatty-Hansen, Gartin, Nelson.
 Mayor Haila voted aye to break the tie.
 Motion declared carried.

-The Council decided to continue with the status quo for Issue 6 on the approach for imposed penalties.
-It was noted that by the end of the year, staff will bring back data on the success of stepped-up enforcement.
+The Council decided to continue with the status quo for issue #6 on the approach for imposed penalties.
+It was noted that by the end of the year, staff will bring back data.